la2050/archive/_organizations/citizens-of-the-world-charter-schools-los-angeles.md

     - '2016'
     - '2015'
     - '2014'
-title: 'Citizens of the World Charter Schools, Los Angeles'
+original_project_ids:
+  - '5102057'
+original_project_titles:
+  - >-
+    A Peaceful Los Angeles: Developing the Hearts and Minds of Our Future Leaders
 extrapolated_project_ids:
   - '6102037'
   - '5102057'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - 'CWC LA: building communities that embrace equity and address injustice'
   - >-
     A Peaceful Los Angeles: Developing the Hearts and Minds of Our Future Leaders
-original_project_titles:
-  - >-
-    A Peaceful Los Angeles: Developing the Hearts and Minds of Our Future Leaders
-original_project_ids:
-  - '5102057'

 ---